 For patients with spondylolisthesis, scoliosis, or degenerative disc disease, spinal fusion is often necessary to correct deformity or stop excessive movement of the vertebrae.
 Degenerative conditions can cause spinal instability, leading to premature wear and tear of the intervertebral joints and nerve compression.
 An abnormal curve in the spinal column can cause similar problems.

-There are several ways to achieve spinal fusion, including minimally invasive procedures.
-Posterior spinal fusion is done after a damaged disc has been removed.
+There are several ways to achieve spinal fusion for our NYC patients, including minimally invasive procedures.
+Posterior spinal fusion in NYC is done after a damaged disc has been removed.
 Not every fusion requires placement of hardware (i.e., plates, screws), but all require bone graft.
 Bone or bone substitutes used in the graft stimulate healing/bone growth, in addition to providing structure/maintaining space between vertebrae.